Ohio State Reformatory: History

-From 1935 until 1959 Arthur Lewis Glattke was the Superintendent.
+From 1935 to 1959, Arthur Lewis Glattke was the warden.
 Initially a political appointment following Glattke's work on the Martin Davey campaign, by all accounts Glattke was respected by professionals and inmates alike.
 He implemented many reforms such as piped-in radio music in the cell blocks.
 Glattke's wife, Helen Bauer Glattke, died of pneumonia three days following an accident in November 1950 where a handgun discharged when she was reaching into a jewelry box in the family's quarters.
 Glattke died following a heart attack suffered in his office on February 10, 1959.

 Over 200 people died at the OSR, including two guards who were killed during escape attempts.

 Closure

 The Reformatory remained in full operation until December 1990 when it was closed via federal court order.
 As the result of a prisoners' class action suit citing overcrowding and inhumane conditions (Boyd v.
 Denton, C.A.
 78-1054A (N.D.Oh.)), District Judge Frank J. Battisti of the United States District Court for the Northern District of Ohio ordered the prison closed by the end of December 1986.
 This order was known as the Boyd Consent Decree.
-The closing date was moved to 1990 due to delays in constructing the replacement facility, the Mansfield Correctional Institution, which stands to the west of the old prison.
+The closing date was moved to 1990 due to delays in constructing the replacement facility, the Mansfield Correctional Institution, which stands to the west of the old prison, where the yard, power plant, and other buildings once stood.

 Most of the grounds and support buildings, including the outer wall, have been demolished since the closing.
 In 1995, the Mansfield Reformatory Preservation Society was formed.
 They have turned the prison into a museum and conduct tours to help fund grounds rehabilitation projects and currently work to stabilize the buildings against further deterioration.